swans-one/split-audiobook/README.md

 It will create a directory called `chapters` in the same directory as the audiobook file and place the chapters there.

+## Additional Options

+- `-s` / `--output-suffix` :: Set the suffix of the output file.
+Defaults to the same suffix as the input file.
+Usefull if you want to rename `.m4b` to `.m4a` for example.